fj317/PumpBot/README.md

  - [ ] Give user the ability to manually cash out the coin (would automatically setup sell order at current price).
  - [ ] Bot will check how much BNB your wallet contains, and if below a threshold amount with convert some BTC to BNB to pay for Binance's fees.
  - [x] Add safety net (stop loss) so that if coin price falls quickly you will not lose additional money.

+ ### Disclaimer
+ Please remember do not invest with money that you cannot afford to lose.
+I am not responsible if you invest money using the bot and for some reason a bug or error occurs that causes you to lose the money.
+I'll repeat this - do not invest money you cannot afford to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS. **I'd recommend you to have some coding, Python and crypto-knowledge before using the bot.** The bot is currently still in development so expect bugs and errors.

  ### Copyright